OutSystems/docs-odc/src/eap/configuration-management/external-databases/intro.md

 Follow the steps below to select entities:

-1. Go to ODC Portal, select **Configurations** > **Connections** > then click **Select entities** to display the Add entities connection screen.
+1. Go to ODC Portal, select **Configurations** > **Connections** > then click **Select entities** to display the **Add entities** connection screen.
 The connection screen shows the entities available from a database.

     ![External database entities and attributes](images/external-db-entity.png)

 1. From the **Entity** name column, select the entities and attributes you want to use.
 1. Click **Save** to confirm.
 Developers can now use the selected entities and attributes as [public elements](../../building-apps/use-public-elements.md).

-Developers can rename entities to describe them in ODC Studio better.
-For example, instead of using an entity name like "Product_id_version1," developers can rename it to "Product_id" to make it easier to handle.
+Developers can rename entities to better describe them in ODC Studio.
+For example, instead of using an entity name like "Product_id_version1", developers can rename it to "Product_id" to make it easier to handle.

 ## Edit an existing connection